9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/III. PowerShell/VIII. Working with the Windows Event Log.md

 - **User**: Username of who logged onto the host when the event occurred
 - **Computer**: Name of the computer where the event is logged

-## Windows Event Log Technical Details
+### Windows Event Log Technical Details

 The Windows Event Log is handled by the EventLog services.
-On a Windows system, the service's display name is Windows Event Log, and it runs inside the service host process `svchost.exe`.
+On a Windows system, the service's display name is "Windows Event Log", and it runs inside the service host process `svchost.exe`.
 It is set to start automatically at system boot by default.
 It is difficult to stop the EventLog service as it has multiple dependency services.
 If it is stopped, it will likely cause significant system instability.
 By default, Windows Event Logs are stored in `C:\Windows\System32\winevt\logs` with the file extension `.evtx`.

+## Working with the Windows Event Log

+We can interact with the Windows Event log using the Windows Event Viewer GUI application, the command line utility `wevtutil`, or using the `Get-WinEvent` PowerShell cmdlet.
+Both `wevtutil` and `Get-WinEvent` can be used to query Event Logs on both local and remote Windows systems via `cmd.exe` or PowerShell.

-## Interacting with the Windows Event Log - `wevtutil`
+### Interacting with the Windows Event Log - `wevtutil`

 The `wevtutil` command line utility can be used to retrieve information about event logs.
 It can also be used to export, archive, and clear logs, among other commands.